amemetov/sdc-term1-prj3-behav-cloning/README.md

 #### 3. Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+Here is an example image of **center lane driving**:

 ![alt text][center]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn what to do when it’s off on the side of the road.
+I then recorded the vehicle **recovering** from the left side and right sides of the road back to center so that the vehicle would learn what to do when it’s off on the side of the road.

 ![alt text][recovery1]
 ![alt text][recovery2]